Product Information Kakegawa Matcha

 Overview:

 Matcha (抹茶) is NOT powdered sencha (steamed green tea).
 The ingredient of matcha is tencha (碾茶), which is a green tea cultivated and processed by a special method.
 The tea leaves for tencha are covered by straw mats or black cloth for 3 weeks or more to block the sunlight before plucking.
-The leaves for tencha are steamed, but not rolled like sencha during the processing leaves.
-The leaves keep their bright green color and create matcha’s color.
+The tencha leaves are steamed, but not rolled like sencha during processing.
+The leaves keep their bright green color which creates matcha’s distinctive color.

 The matcha is single origin and certified as JAS Organic.
 CHAMART introduces 8 grades of matcha.